Nexfinity/CakeyBot-Wiki/integrations/twitch.md

 {.is-warning}

 # Linking/Unlinking a Twitch Account
+## Linking
+In order to access and our Twitch OAuth Integration you will need to link your Twitch account.
+In order to do so you will need to click the "Link Twitch Account" button on the Twitch OAuth Integration page and "Authorize" Cakey Bot to your Twitch account.
+If you do not authorize Cakey Bot, you will be unable to use this feature.

 > Note: All of the scopes that Cakey Bot requests are read-only.
-Linking your account to Cakey Bot will not give Cakey Bot edit access to anything.
+Linking your account to Cakey Bot will _not_ give Cakey Bot edit access to anything.
 You can also fully unlink your account at any time.
 {.is-info}

+## Re-Linking
+In order to re-link your Twitch account you can simply click the "Re-Link Twitch Account" button and complete the provided OAuth flow.
+This can be useful if your OAuth token gets revoked or becomes invalid and needs to be updated.
+In addition, this will update your Affiliate/Partner status if you achieved it after initially linking your account without it.

+## Unlinking
+If you no longer wish to use this feature, you can click the "Un-Link Twitch account button on the integration page.
+This will wipe your OAuth token from our database immediately AND wipe all of your configuration settings.
+You will be able to re-link your Twitch account later if you wish, however, you will need to reconfigure all of your settings if you do.

 # Supported Events
 Cakey Bot currently supports 6 primary events for regular accounts and 8 primary events for affiliates/partners.
 Some events may have additional subevents such as `Begin`, `Progress` or `End` that can be toggled separately.